osmcode/osmium-tool/man/osmium-add-locations-to-ways.md

 -n, \--keep-untagged-nodes
 :   Keep the untagged nodes in the output file.

+\--keep-member-nodes
+:   Keep the nodes that are referenced from relations.
+If this option is
+    specified the input file(s) are read twice.
+Note that the nodes kept when this option is set are a strict subset of the nodes kept when **--keep-untagged-nodes** is set, so setting both options is unnecessary.

 \--ignore-missing-nodes
 :   If this is not set a missing node needed for a way results in an error.